Partner, Co-Chair of U.S. Data Solutions, Cybersecurity and Privacy Practice, New York

 Prior to joining the U.S. Attorney’s Office, Erez was a litigation and intellectual property associate at another global firm.

 Erez's cases have been featured in the New York Times, Wall Street Journal, Washington Post, Wired, CNN and other media outlets.
 He is a frequent commentator on cyber and data privacy issues.

 Erez has advised on many business-critical cybercrime and data privacy matters, as well as on government investigations, including:

-- advising a global financial services company on the buildout of the insider threat program, working with a cross-functional team to cover all cyber and privacy angles
+- A global financial services business: advising on the buildout of the insider threat program, working with a cross-functional team to cover all cyber and privacy angles.

-- advising a global pharmaceutical company on a denial-of-service attack
+- A global pharmaceutical company: advising on a denial-of-service attack.

-- conducting a global review of data retention and disposal requirements
+- Multiple entities: conducting a global review of data retention and disposal requirements.

 Erez was a member of the Securities Industry and Financial Markets Association (SIFMA)’s cybersecurity and privacy committees and served on the Financial Services Coordinating Council’s international and policy committees.
 He currently sits on Governor Cuomo’s Cyber Security Advisory Board for the State of New York.

 Erez was among one of a handful of financial services lawyers invited to participate in the Financial Stability Board’s cybersecurity meetings with the world’s leading financial services regulators.

 Erez is a frequent lecturer and panelist on cybersecurity and privacy.
 He has presented around the world, at both legal conferences, such as PLI and the Georgetown Cybersecurity Law Institute, IAPP, and at security conferences such as the RSA Conference.